Diagnostic Center South Presenters

 Tim Halphide is a school psychologist and Licensed Marriage and Family Therapist at the Diagnostic Center, Southern California.
 Tim has worked as a school psychologist for over 24 years and as a mental health clinician for over 30.
 Tim draws from a tapestry of experiences across settings including private practice psychotherapy, community mental health, inpatient settings, foster family agencies, Regional Centers and working with students, teachers, and parents in California's schools.
 Tim has been featured at various conferences including the California Association of School Counselors, California Association of School Psychologists, Orange County Association of School Psychologists, and more.

-Margot Johnson, M.A., BCBA, PENT Administrator
+Margot Johnson, M.A., BCBA, Assistant Director and PENT Administrator

 Margot Johnson is an education specialist and assistant director at the Diagnostic Center, Southern California.
 Margot is a Board Certified Behavior Analyst (BCBA) and earned her M.A. in Special Education from Chapman University.
 She has extensive experience working with students of all ages who have extensive support needs in the public school setting.
 Areas of expertise include curriculum, differentiated instruction, and instructional techniques for students with extensive support needs, programming for transition-age students, and positive behavioral interventions for students who exhibit significant behavioral challenges.